rupeshhh007/rupeshhh007/README.md

 ## About

-I'm **Rupesh Tripathi**, a Computer Science student at **VIT Vellore** focused on backend engineering, distributed systems, and practical AI integrations.
+I'm **Rupesh Tripathi**, a Computer Science pre-final year student at **VIT Vellore** focused on backend engineering, distributed systems, and practical AI integrations.

 I enjoy building systems where the interesting part is beneath the UI — APIs, concurrency, databases, caching, networking, system design, and the infrastructure connecting everything together.